-- a) Projects and Industry Oriented Hands-on Experience (IOHE): These are hands-on courses to apply the knowledge gained through core/elective courses.
+a) Projects and Co-op project at Industry: These are hands-on courses to apply the knowledge gained through core/elective courses.
 The students identify their team-mates and work on a unique project.
 The projects can be suggested by faculty or by students after getting due approval from faculty-in-charge.
 The projects are allotted to them at the start of the semester.
-The project statements are made in such a way that the students while working on these projects apply the concepts learned so far and the deliverables are multi-faceted. - b) Engineering Exploration Courses: Students are given a choice of technical and industry-oriented courses to get the knowledge of new technologies/skills.
-Students also have an option of choosing the courses from online platforms like MOOC (NPTEL/SWAYAM). - c) Courses for Global Exposure: To provide global exposure to students, the short duration courses are offered by professors from Universities across the globe.
-The students may choose or may be offered these courses to earn additional credits.
-These courses are decided for each batch as per the expertise of the teaching faculty and will be informed to the students before offering in a semester.
+The project statements are made in such a way that the students while working on these projects apply the concepts learned so far and the deliverables are multi-faceted.

+b) Engineering Exploration Courses: Students are given a choice of technical and industry-oriented courses to get the knowledge of new technologies/skills.
+Students also have an option of choosing the courses from online platforms like MOOC (NPTEL/SWAYAM).